maartenba/myget-documentation/inviting-users-to-a-feed.md

         </tr>
         <tr>
             <td>Owns the feed</td>
             <td>The user owns the feed and can perform all operations on it.
 The user manage feed settings, packages and user privileges.
-For private feeds, the feed owner must have an active <a href="https://www.myget.org/plans">MyGet subscription</a>.</td>
+For private feeds, the feed owner must have an active, paid <a href="https://www.myget.org/plans">MyGet subscription</a>.</td>
             <td style="text-align:center;vertical-align: middle">yes</td>
         </tr>
     </tbody>